ViachKakovskyi/kakovskyi.github.io/_posts/2018/07-july/2018-07-31-what-does-a-tech-lead-do.md

   * Another example - you can target to make your teammates as autonomous as possible (a good idea when Y'all geographically distributed) - then you need to spend more time for planning to define independent work streams.
 * **Service Level Indicators**.
 As a Tech Lead, you're in charge of defining when your software provides the needed quality of service.
 Picking the right set of the indicators that reflect the reality of your business is vital because it sets the target for your team as well as the direction for engineering improvements.
 Examples from my experience:
   * **Availability.** Can the service be used?
-  * **Number of processed jobs.** Do we still need the service?Hhow much useful work we're doing?
+  * **Number of processed jobs.** Do we still need the service?How much useful work we're doing?
-  * **Success rates for the principal components.** -Helps us to see problems on the middle level.
+  * **Success rates for the principal components.** - helps us to see problems on the middle level.
 * **Rollout schedule**.
 It includes how often to deploy the software to different environments.
   * As soon as a pull request is merged
   * OR do releases once per 4 months.